wildfly/quickstart/jts/README.md

 ---------------------------

 You must remove the JTS server configuration you did during setup because it interferes with the JTA quickstarts.

-You can modify the server configuration using the JBoss CLI tool or by manually editing the server configuration file.
+You can modify the server configuration by running the `remove-jts-transactions.cli` script provided in the root directory of this quickstart, by using the JBoss CLI interactively, or by manually editing the configuration file.

+### Remove the JTS Server Configuration by Running the JBoss CLI Script

+1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following:

+        For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml
+        For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml
+2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:

+        JBOSS_HOME/bin/jboss-cli.sh --connect --file=remove-jts-transactions.cli
+This script removes the `test` queue from the `messaging` subsystem in the server configuration.
+You should see the following result when you run the script:

+        #1 /subsystem=jacorb:write-attribute(name=transactions,value=spec)
+        #2 /subsystem=transactions:undefine-attribute(name=jts)
+        #3 /subsystem=transactions:undefine-attribute(name=node-identifier)
+        The batch executed successfully.
+        {"outcome" => "success"}

 ### Remove the JTS Server Configuration using the JBoss CLI Tool

 1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following.

         If you are using Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml